The 5 Best Golf Rangefinder With Slope

 • 6x zoom

-• Continuous measurement mode gives you the yardage to hazards and landing zones while you scan.
+• Continuous scan mode gives you yardage to hazards and landing zones while you scan.

 Cons